ERP selection process (free 5 step ERP selection checklist)

 Key rule of project management: when doing something new, ask someone else how they did it before.
 Yet the problem is, with large-scale software projects like an ERP selection, there’s no guarantee that the person who managed the process is still around.

-If you’re at the point where you’re replacing an ERP, the likelihood is that your legacy system has been in place a very long time (unless you’re company has done something really wrong, in which case you’ve got even more work cut out for yourself…).
+If you’re at the point where you’re replacing an ERP, the likelihood is that your legacy system has been in place a very long time (unless your company has done something really wrong, in which case you’ve got even more work cut out for yourself…).
 You’ll need to find another way to get a headstart.

 From deciding that you want to move forward with finding a new ERP for your business to drawing up contracts and service level agreements, we’ve got you covered with quickfire checklists, actionable tips and industry expertise on: